DK-Hostmaster/DKHM-RFC-Waiting_list/README.md

 As can be read from the example:

-- nameservers are now assigned as part of the registration and possible DNS issues addressed from registration time
+- name servers are now assigned as part of the registration and possible DNS issues addressed from registration time
 - Administrative contact is specified
 - Billing contact is specified